 Categories: Be on the Lookout

 Topics: Burglary/Theft, Third District

-The NOPD is asking for the public's assistance in identifying a subject wanted in connection with a residential burglary in the Third District.
+The NOPD is seeking the public's assistance in identifying a subject wanted in connection with a theft a business in the Third District.

 ...in your inbox.

 And download your police report for free

 View accidents and reported street flooding.

 Starting the application process is easy—just apply online today.
 You can also print the Civil Service application and Personal History forms (DOWNLOAD them here).

 Mobile Traffic Units are deployed at locations throughout the City to supplement and support traffic enforcement by the NOPD.

 The Traffic Camera Safety Program deters red light violations, reduces speeding violations, increases traffic situational awareness and reduces collision severity.